lukasz-jakub-adamczuk/codemarker/README.md

 ## Sample exam file
 [Check sample-exam](https://raw.githubusercontent.com/lukasz-jakub-adamczuk/codemarker/master/sample-exam.md) file which can be saved locally and loaded in application.
 Open this exam and experiment with own questions to see how easily this can be done.

+## Excel template

+Exam template is written in Excel spreadsheet.
+There is few advantages for this method.
+First you don't need to use special format, so creating questions for people might be easier.
+Second you can load multiple exams at the same time.
+You need to follow some basic rules still.

+Valid question need 3 elements.
+Content for question have to be written in column B with header Question.
+Answers available for selection have to listed in column C with header Options.
+Notice that each answer need to be prefixed with letter and parenthis.
+Last condition says that answer need to be defined in column D with header Answer, unless this is match type question.

+More about available options in Excel template.

+Column A with header Lp. can be used for questions numbering, but it's not necessary.
+Value will be displayed with question in modal window.

+Column E with header Notes can be used for any comments related question or given answers.
+Value will be displayed with question in modal window

+Column F with header Version is used for specifing version of questions.
+Value might be used for filtering and will be displayed above question depending on user settings.

+Column G with header Image is used for specifing image in remote location or other params related question which defines application bahaviour in this case.

+Column H with heaser Tags is used for specifing area for the question.
+Value might be used for filtering and will be displayed above question depending on user settings.

+## Sample exam template
+[Check sample-template](https://raw.githubusercontent.com/lukasz-jakub-adamczuk/codemarker/master/sample-exam.xlsx) file which can be uploaded in application.
+Open this exam and experiment with own questions to see how easily this can be done.

 ## TODO
 - [ ] display timer based on param
 - [ ] configurable prev and next buttons for left/right edge if screen (mobile)